Bayalu Daari: Production

 Director S. K. Bhagavan of the Dorai–Bhagavan duo had revealed that the movie was initially planned with Rajkumar.
-However, the idea was dropped because the movie was heroine-oriented and the protagonist seduces the girl before marriage which went against the veteran's star image at the time.
+However, the idea was dropped because the protagonist seduces the girl before marriage which went against the veteran's star image at the time thus making it first film of the director duo without Rajkumar in the lead.
+The song "Elliruve Manava Kaaduva" was the first time a helicopter was used for filming over the Chikkamagaluru hills.